zenml-io/mlstacks/eks-s3-seldon-mlflow/README.md

 ## Deleting Resources

-Usually, the simplest way to delete all resources deployed by Terraform is to run the `terraform destroy` command.
+Usually, the simplest way to delete all resources deployed by Terraform is to run the `terraform destroy` command 🤯.
 In this case, however, due to existing problems with Kubernetes and Terraform, there might be some resources that get stuck in the `Terminating` state forever.

 To combat this, there's a script in the root directory, by the name `cleanup.sh` which can be run instead.
 It will internally run the destroy command along with commands to clean up any dangling resources!